Baby Driver: Plot

-Baby is a getaway driver in Atlanta.
-As a child, he survived a car crash that killed his parents and left him with tinnitus.
-He finds catharsis in music, typically using iPods to soothe his tinnitus.

-Baby ferries crews of robbers assembled by criminal mastermind Doc as compensation for stealing a car containing Doc's stolen goods.
-Between jobs, he remixes snippets of conversations he records and cares for his deaf foster father, Joseph.
-He meets a waitress named Debora, and they start dating.
+In Atlanta, Miles, self-named "Baby", is a young getaway driver who lost his parents in a car crash that left him with tinnitus, and finds catharsis in music.
+He ferries crews of robbers assembled by kingpin Doc to pay off a debt as recompense for theft of a car containing Doc's illicit goods.
+Between jobs, he remixes snippets of recorded conversations and cares for his deaf foster father Joseph.
+At Bo’s Diner, a local restaurant, he meets a waitress named Debora, and they start dating.

-Baby's next robbery goes awry after an armed military bystander chases them down, but Baby evades him and the police.
+His next robbery goes awry after an armed bystander chases them down, but Baby evades him and the police.
 Having paid his debt, Baby quits his life of crime and starts delivering pizzas.
-Doc interrupts Baby's date with Debora and insists he join a post office heist, threatening to hurt Debora and Joseph should he refuse.

-The crew consists of easygoing Buddy, his sharpshooter wife Darling, and trigger-happy Bats, who immediately dislikes Baby.
-When the team attempts to purchase illegal firearms, Bats recognizes one of the dealers as a covert operative and opens fire.
-They kill most of the dealers.

-Afterward, Bats makes Baby stop at Debora's diner, unaware of their romance.
-Baby, aware of Bats's homicidal habit, prevents him from killing her to avoid paying.
-Doc is furious, revealing that the dealers were corrupt cops on his payroll.
-He decides to cancel the heist, but the crew overrule him.
+Baby takes Debora out on a date at a fancy restaurant where he runs into Doc, who pays for their meal.
+Meeting Baby outside, Doc coerces him to join his planned post-office heist under threat of retaliation.
+The crew consists of easygoing Buddy, his sharpshooter wife Darling, and trigger-happy psychopath Bats, who takes a disliking to Baby.
+While the crew attempts to purchase illegal arms at a rendezvous from a contact of Doc's, the Butcher, Bats recognizes the Butcher and his men are undercover police and opens fire, resulting in most of the dealers being killed.
+Afterward, Bats makes Baby stop at Debora's diner, unaware of Baby and Debora's romance.
+Baby, aware of Bats's homicidal habit, stops him from killing her to avoid paying.

-Baby attempts to slip away late that night, hoping to take Debora and leave Atlanta, but he is stopped by Buddy and Bats, who have discovered his recordings and believe he is an informant.
-Baby convinces them and Doc of his innocence by playing them a tape of one of his remixes.
+Doc is furious, revealing that the dealers were dirty cops on his payroll.
+He decides to cancel the heist, but Bats, Buddy and Darling disagree.
+Doc lets Baby decide; he chooses to go through with it.
+Baby attempts to slip away late that night, hoping to take Debora and leave.
+He is stopped by Buddy and Bats, who have discovered his recordings and believe he is a police informant; when they and Doc hear his mixtapes, they are convinced of his innocence.